wayne-xyz/CoreImageOpenCVAssign/README.md

 # CoreImageOpenCVAssign
-A team assignment for core
+A team assignment for coreimage and opencv